xuintl/RobotaPsyche/Feb 14 - Ecosystem Project with Processing/README.md

 ### Description

-This project, as an assignment, is required to simulate an ecosystem with Processing.
+This project, as an assignment, is required to simulate an ecosystem in Processing.
 It incorporates the concepts we have learned from the book *Vehicles*.

 The ecosystem I tried to build consists of a group of insects (possibly fireflies) of different brightness displayed in a black & white gradient.
 Each insect has a different initial velocity.
 The insects are designed to be attracted to